-Traditional recreation rooms must be a certain size, in part because the equipment (think pool tables) takes up so much space.
+Traditional recreation rooms must be a certain size, in part because the equipment (think pool tables or theater screens) takes up so much space.
 This is also because it’s expected that there will be several people in the room at any given time.

 With computer and video games, this isn’t the norm.

 Think about your gaming habits and what space would make sense for you.
 Are you strictly a solo gamer?
 Your game “room” can be as small as a corner in a bedroom or living room.
 On the other hand, if you enjoy hosting multiple friends for game night – something that has become increasingly popular as consoles have transformed – then you might do better with a spare room dedicated to the sport.